hellofresh/eks-rolling-update/README.md

 <a name="intro"></a>
 # Intro

-EKS Rolling Update is a utility for updating the launch configuration of worker nodes in an EKS cluster.
+EKS Rolling Update is a utility for updating the launch configuration or template of worker nodes in an EKS cluster.
 It updates worker nodes in a rolling fashion and performs health checks of your EKS cluster to ensure no disruption to service.
 To achieve this, it performs the following actions:

 * Pauses Kubernetes Autoscaler (Optional)
-* Finds a list of worker nodes per ASG that do not have a launch config that matches the ASG
+* Finds a list of worker nodes per ASG that do not have a launch config or template that matches the ASG
 * Scales up the desired capacity on the ASG
 * Ensures the ASG are healthy and that the new nodes have joined the EKS cluster
 * Suspends AWS Autoscaling actions while update is in progress